KIET7UKE/CodeMateAI/README.md

 4. The interface can generate detailed pdf reports that include code outputs and other relevant information.

 ## Tech-Stack Used
-1. React
+1. React.js
+2. Node.js
+3. Tailwind CSS
-2. Firebase
+4. Firebase
-3. Piston API
+5. Piston API

 ## How to run locally
 In order to operate the application on your own device, you need to follow these steps: